W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/ii-the-ego-and-false-autonomy/index.md

 10. Salvation is nothing more than ‘right-mindedness’, which is not the One-mindedness of the Holy Spirit, but which must be achieved before One-mindedness is restored.
 ²Right-mindedness leads to the next step automatically, because right perception is uniformly without attack, and therefore wrong-mindedness is obliterated.
-³The ego cannot survive without judgement, and is laid aside accordingly.
+³The ego cannot survive without judgment, and is laid aside accordingly.
 ⁴The mind then has only one direction in which it can move.
 ⁵Its direction is always automatic, because it cannot but be dictated by the thought system to which it adheres.

 ::: details Expanded
 Salvation is nothing more than ‘right-mindedness’, which [right-mindedness] is not the One-mindedness of the Holy Spirit, but which [right-mindedness] must be achieved before One-mindedness is restored.
 ²Right-mindedness leads to the next step automatically, because right perception is uniformly without attack, and therefore wrong-mindedness is obliterated.
-³The ego cannot survive without judgement, and is laid aside accordingly.
+³The ego cannot survive without judgment, and is laid aside accordingly.
 ⁴The mind then has only one direction in which it [the mind] can move.
 ⁵Its [the-mind’s] direction is always automatic, because it [the direction] cannot but [must] be dictated by the thought system to which [thought system] it [the mind] adheres.
 :::